hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 * **sort** = id asc, name dscc
 * **select** = id

-Click on the "**Send**" button to issue the GET all storage system API request.
+Click on the **Send** button to issue the GET all storage system API request.
 Within seconds, the body section on bottom of this menu was filled with the list of the available arrays.
 It's very easy to use, simple, no programming required and minimal typing.
 Isn't it awesome?

 ![](/img/postman-get-storage-system-sort-select-id-only.png)